einfachKaito/einfachKaito/README.md

 ---

 <div align="center">
-  💙 Danke fürs Vorbeischauen! 💙
+  💙 Thanks for stopping by! 💙
 </div>